-Inside the cells of all living things (including humans and animals) is genetic information, known as DNA.
-DNA molecules provide the codes to make genes.
-Genes help determine our characteristics, such as what we look like, and to some extent, who we are and how we behave.
+Inside the cells of living things is genetic information, known as DNA.
+DNA provides the codes to make genes which help determine our characteristics, such as what we look like, and to some extent, how we behave.

-Genetically altered (GA) animals have had their DNA altered in some way.
-This can be as a result of scientists directly changing the DNA, or may have occurred naturally over time.
-Once animals with the desired characteristics have been found, they will usually be bred from for use in a particular area of research.
+Genetically altered (GA) animals have had their DNA altered.
+Animals with the desired characteristics will usually be bred from for use in a particular area of research.

 A worrying trend

-Most GA animals are rodents and fish.
-They are used:
+Most GA animals are mice, rats and fish, used:

 - in the safety testing of some chemicals and medicines.

-Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered to:
+Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered:

-- improve the nutritional value of their meat
+- to improve the nutritional value of their meat

 What we think

-- genetic manipulation has the potential to cause suffering not only to the GA animals themselves, but also to the many animals involved in their production
+- Genetic manipulation has the potential to cause suffering not only to the GA animals themselves, but also to the animals involved in their production.

-We liaise with the major funders of medical research and people involved in the use of animals in science, to promote measures that aim to reduce animal use and suffering by:
+We liaise with funders of medical research and people involved in the use of animals in science, to promote measures that reduce animal use and suffering by:

 - avoiding or minimising any pain, suffering, distress and lasting harm caused